-This section presents an econometric estimation of a small-scale new-Keynesian model augmented with permanent and stationary but persistent movements in the inflation target of a Taylor-type interest-rate feedback rule.
-These shocks complete with other monetary and real shocks.
+This section presents an econometric estimation of a small-scale new-Keynesian model augmented with a permanent monetary shock (permanent movements in the inflation target) and two temporary monetary shocks, one with high persistence (transitory movements in the inflation target) and one with low persistence.
+These shocks compete for the data with other monetary and real shocks.
 The objective of this analysis is not theoretical in nature.
 A number of papers cited in the introduction have shown that in models of this type, permanent and stationary but persistent changes in the inflation target are implemented via rising interest rates and inflation in the short run.
-Instead, the goal of this section is to measure the importance of this class of shocks in the context of an optimizing model.
+The goal of this section is twofold.
+One is to ascertain from the perspective of a standard new-Keynesian DSGE model how important are the monetary shocks that produce neo-Fisherian effects.
+The other is to establish whether these effects stem primarily from stationary or from nonstationary movements in the inflation target as formulated in, for example, Garín, Lester, and Sims (2018).
+The second objective cannot be implemented with the semi-structural model studied thus far.
+The optimizing nature of the DSGE model, by contrast, makes this estimation possible.